vdsm/virtual-dsm/readme.md

     By default a single core and 512MB of RAM is allocated to the container.

-    To increase this you can add the following environment variabeles:
+    To increase this you can add the following environment variables:

     ```
     environment: